janxious/BT-WeaponRealizer/README.md

 * Damage variance +/- around specified damage - see `DamageVariance` in def
 * Increased damage done when overheated - see `OverheatedDamageMultiplier` in def
 * Heat damage converted to normal damage vs. vehicles, buildings, and turrets
-* Damage dropoff by distance - configured by tag on weapon def of format `WR-variance_by_distance-X`; `X` is a multiplier that controls the rate at which damage diminishes with distance
+* Damage dropoff by distance - configured by tag on weapon def of format `wr-variance_by_distance-X`; `X` is a multiplier that controls the rate at which damage diminishes with distance
+* Refire Modifier crit multiplication - weapons can now have a bigger refire penalty when damaged (critted); see setting `damagedWeaponRefireModifierMultiplier`
+* Weapon Jamming - weapons with weapon defs tagged `wr-jammable_weapon` can jam, based on refire modifier and `jamChanceMultiplier`/`wr-jam_chance_multiplier-X`; `X` multiplies the refire modifier to determine a percent chance of jamming happening; Rolls against gunnery skill to save vs. jam and unjam are preformed.

 ## LICENSE
 MIT © 2018 Joel Meador